vflopes/warship/docs/api-documentation/warship.md

 - `namespace` - this option must be a string to prefix the keys used by Warship in Redis.
 The default value is `'warship'`.
 - `redlockOptions` - options to be passed to `Redlock` if you have installed [redlock](https://www.npmjs.com/package/redlock) into your project.
+- `eventStore` - you can use this option to specify a custom `EventStore`.

 The second argument is passed directly to [ioredis](https://github.com/luin/ioredis/) with addition of: